cmark0v/linux_hax/linuxhax.rst

 - ``$PYTHONPATH`` - where python looks for modules
 - ``$USER, $HOME``, - username and home directory path
 - ``$_`` - arguments of last program ran?
-- ``alias`` - it is a command that tells the shell to make a macro for other commands
+- ``alias`` - it is a command that tells the shell to make a macro for other commands, generally default bashrc will have some use of it and generally anything you want to do like this is done better with a function def
 - ``env`` shows your env
-- ``export`` -declare env var for remainder of session until u clsoe this shell
+- ``export`` -declare env var for remainder of session until u close this shell
-- ``jobs`` - lists the jobs in shell(if you have pauzed iwth ctrl z) with jobid
+- ``jobs`` - lists the jobs in shell(if you have paused with ctrl-z) with jobid
 - ``bg <jobid>`` and ``fg <jobid>`` - background a paused job or foreground a paused job respectively.

+advanced

 strange obscure barely useful:
 ==============================